-- 2.9 Although the Core Strategy has been adopted, some of the Local Plan policies are still 'saved' (i.e. they remain operational.
-These saved policies will gradually be superseded as the Council produces further Development Plan Document (DPDs) and supplementary guidance. - 2.10 The following saved Local Plan policies are particularly relevant to the development of the LA6 site: - Policy 12: Infrastructure Provision and Phasing (partly superseded by Core Strategy Policy CS35) - Policy 13: Planning Conditions and Planning Obligations - Policy 18: The Size of New Dwellings - Policy 21: Density of Residential Development - Policy 54: Highway Design - Policy 57: Provision and Management of Parking - Policy 97: Chilterns Area of Outstanding Natural Beauty - Policy 111: Height of Buildings - Policy 113: Exterior Lighting - Policy 129: Storage of Recycling of Waste on Development Sites - 2.11 Some elements of the appendices to the Dacorum Borough Local Plan 1991-2011 have been superseded by the Core Strategy policies.
-However, for simplicity they are retained in their entirety, until updated and superseded by subsequent Development Plan Documents or decisions. - 2.12 The following Local Plan appendices are particularly relevant to this site: - Appendix 1: Sustainability Checklist

-- Appendix 3: Layout and Design of Residential Areas

-- Appendix 4: Layout and Design of Employment Areas

-- Appendix 5: Parking

-- Appendix 6: Open Space and Play Provision

-- Appendix 8: Exterior Lighting
+- 2.8 Although the Core Strategy has been adopted, some of the Local Plan policies are still 'saved' (i.e. they remain operational).
+These saved policies will gradually be superseded as the Council produces further Development Plan Document (DPDs) and supplementary guidance. - 2.9 The following saved Local Plan policies are particularly relevant to the development of the Chesham Road/Molyneaux Avenue site: - Policy 12: Infrastructure Provision and Phasing (partly superseded by Core Strategy Policy CS35) - Policy 13: Planning Conditions and Planning Obligations - Policy 18: The Size of New Dwellings - Policy 21: Density of Residential Development - Policy 51: Development and Transport Impacts - Policy 54: Highway Design - Policy 57: Provision and Management of Parking - Policy 97: Chilterns Area of Outstanding Natural Beauty - Policy 111: Height of Buildings - Policy 113: Exterior Lighting - Policy 129: Storage of Recycling of Waste on Development Sites - 2.10 Some elements of the appendices to the Dacorum Borough Local Plan 1991-2011 have been superseded by the Core Strategy policies.
+However, for simplicity they are retained in their entirety, until updated and superseded by subsequent Development Plan Documents or decisions. - 2.11 The following Local Plan appendices are particularly relevant to the development of the Chesham Road/Molyneaux Avenue site: - Appendix 3: Layout and Design of Residential Areas - Appendix 4: Layout and Design of Employment Areas - Appendix 5: Parking Provision - Appendix 6: Open Space and Play Provision - Appendix 8: Exterior Lighting - 2.12 The Core Strategy and Site Allocations DPDs will take precedence where there is any conflict in content.